 You may have planned for your loved ones to eventually inherit your house, the Steinway grand piano, your dad's 88-year-old Swiss watch, or other family heirlooms, but with life increasingly being lived online, you may be overlooking an increasingly important kind of property: digital assets.

-If your estate plan doesn't account for digital assets properly, your heirs may not have access to them.
-Family photos and videos could be lost forever, social media accounts could stay online long after you've passed, and your heirs may not receive all the money that you'd like to see come their way.
+If your estate plan doesn't account for digital assets properly, your heirs may not be able to gain access to them.
+Family photos and videos could be lost forever, social media accounts could stay online long after you've passed, and your heirs may not receive all the money that you'd like to leave them.

 It has become the norm to store financial records in smartphones, computers, or the cloud, and to conduct financial transactions electronically.
-In addition to email and social media accounts, most people also own a trove of digital assets, which can include anything from domain names and electronically stored photos and videos to email and social media accounts.
+In addition to email and social media accounts, most people also own a trove of digital assets, which can include: